simonsuthers/IBM-Separation/README.md

-# hello-world
+# Speech separation using Neural Networks
-First repository for testing
+This repository currently holds my files for speech separation.
+Currently there are just some testing files.

-Hello.
-I am just testing github.
+## SpectrogramExample

-THis is a second line for testing.
+SpectrogramExample.py will show how to obtain a Spectrogram in python and also how to apply a mask to the spectrogram.